-When router buffers in the network core are very small (sub-50 KB), contention and congestion at the output link can lead to high packet loss, significantly degrading end-toend traffic performance.
-We have shown in [5] that real-time traffic streams can experience poor quality, and in [6] that TCP flows can have reduced throughput.
-Several mechanisms have been proposed for mitigating this problem, such as using wavelength conversion [7] in the core to alleviate contentions, using packet-level forward-error-correction (FEC) at edge nodes to recover from core loss [3], and traffic pacing at the edge prior to injection into the core [5], [8], [9].
+degrading end-to-end traffic performance.
+We have shown in [6] that real-time traffic streams can experience poor quality, and in [7] that TCP flows can have reduced throughput.
+Several mechanisms have been proposed for mitigating this problem, such as using wavelength conversion [8] in the core to alleviate contentions, feedback-based rate control to proactively prevent network congestion in optical burst switching networks [9, 10], packet-level forward-error-correction (FEC) at edge nodes to recover from core loss [4], and traffic pacing at the edge prior to injection into the core [6, 11, 12, 13].
 While all these methods have their relative merits, in this paper we focus on pacing, since it is low-cost (compared to wavelength conversion), is a well-known concept (studied under various names such as rate-limiting, shaping, smoothing, etc.), and is yet relatively unexplored in the context of small buffer networks.

 Traffic can be paced in various parts of the network: by end-hosts as part of their TCP stack (host pacing), by the access link connecting the user to the network (link pacing), or by the edge node that connects into the core network (edge pacing).
 Host pacing (also known as TCP pacing) modifies the end-user client TCP stack to spread the transmission of packets from the TCP window over the round-trip-time (RTT) of the connection.
-Many researchers have studied host pacing over the past decade [10], [11], [12], and the general belief is that host pacing can, under most circumstances, improve overall TCP throughput.
-However, deploying host pacing has been stymied by the fact that the network operator does not have control over user devices to enforce pacing, and hosts that pace their TCP transmissions can be unfairly penalised over hosts that do not [11].
+Many researchers have studied host pacing over the past decade [14, 15, 16], and the general belief is that host pacing can, under most circumstances, improve overall TCP throughput.
+However, deploying host pacing has been stymied by the fact that the network operator does not have control over user devices to enforce pacing, and hosts that pace their TCP transmissions can be unfairly penalised over hosts that do not [15].

 Link pacing relies on the access link being of much lower capacity than links deeper in the network, ensuring that packets belonging to any single flow are spaced apart when they arrive at the core link.
-This has been leveraged by works such as [2] to argue that neither can a single flow contribute bursty traffic to the core node, nor are many flows likely to synchronise to create bursts, and hence loss is contained.
+This has been leveraged by works such as [3] to argue that neither can a single flow contribute bursty traffic to the core node, nor are many flows likely to synchronise to create bursts, and hence loss is contained.
 Though this argument applies to typical home users, entities such as enterprises, universities, and data centers are often serviced with high-speed links capable of generating bursty traffic that does not fit this assumption, necessitating explicit mechanisms (at the host or edge) to reduce burstiness.

 Edge pacing relies on explicit smoothing of traffic by edge nodes prior to injection into the small buffer core network.
-In [5] we proposed a method that adjusts traffic release rate to maximise smoothness, subject to a given upper bound on packet delay.
-We proved the optimality of our scheme, analysed its burstiness and loss performance, and evaluated its impact for open-loop real-time traffic, though not for closedloop TCP.
-A similar (though sub-optimal) pacing method was proposed in [8] to vary the edge traffic release rate based on queue backlog.
+In [6] we proposed a method that adjusts traffic release rate to maximise smoothness, subject to a given upper bound on packet delay.
+We proved the optimality of our scheme, analysed its burstiness and loss performance, and evaluated its impact for open-loop real-time traffic, though not for closed-loop TCP.
+A similar (though sub-optimal) pacing method was proposed in [11, 12] to vary the edge traffic release rate based on queue backlog.
 However, the impact of edge pacing on TCP performance was only cursorily studied, and no appropriate guidelines on parameter settings were provided.